-If the application is approved conditionally, you will receive a decision outlining the conditions for final approval in e-grant.
+If the application is conditionally approved, you will receive a decision outlining the conditions for final approval in E-grant.
 If, e.g., you have applied without a candidate, it will be a condition that you find a qualified candidate.
-You submit documentation for having satisfied the conditions to the Fund via e-grant.
-If the Fund assesses that the conditions have been met, you will receive an official approval from Innovation Fund Denmark.
-The conditions must be met within six months of the decision.
+You submit documentation for having satisfied the conditions to the Fund via E-grant.
+Only when the project has met the condition for final approval will you receive the letter of commitment.
+It is also only when the project has received final approval that the project can start and it must start no later than six months after the final approval is given.
+The condition must be fulfilled no later than six months after the decision is issued.